PsyProtocol/psy-sdk/docs/src/Gadgets.md

-This document details the various gadgets used within the QED ZK circuits, primarily focusing on the User Proving Session (UPS) and Global User Tree Aggregation (GUTA) systems.
+This document details the various gadgets used within the Psy ZK circuits, primarily focusing on the User Proving Session (UPS) and Global User Tree Aggregation (GUTA) systems.
 Gadgets are reusable circuit components that enforce specific constraints and logic.

 ### UPS Gadgets (User Proving Session)